 Second-year students in the program can apply for a 9-month fellowship with a leading NYC organization.
-DAV students have completed fellowships at the Mayor’s Office of Data Analytics (MODA) and United Nations Global Pulse.
+DAV students have completed fellowships at the Mayor’s Office of Data Analytics (MODA), United Nations Global Pulse and the Pratt Center for Community Development.
 Read Matt Bishop’s post describing his fellowship work at MODA creating their Dataset Compliance Dashboard.

 Support for research-based scholarly and/or creative projects that enhance students’ professional development—individually or through small student teams—are available through the Graduate Student Engagement Fund (GSEF).

 In addition to support from the School of Information office, all students are assigned a faculty advisor upon entry.